MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(str(emp_3))

 ```
-so whats going on the background is that its directly calling  those special methods.
+So what's going on in the background is that it's directly calling  those special methods.

 ```Python
 print(emp_3.__repr__())